-If you specify Lcl_Program, execute the script file as a user who has administrator permissions.
-For details, see 1.8.2 Command behavior.
+If you specify Lcl\Program, execute the script file as a user who has administrator permissions.
+For details, see 1.8.3 Effect of the executing user on command behavior.

 RootType

 Specify the program group type with one of the values shown in the following table: